hmcalister/LiteralCloudService_ImageGetter/README.md

 ---

+## Running this project

+To get the cloud images from webcams, use the `get_sources.py` script.
+Logs are output to the `logs` directory, but you can expect the script to take roughly 24 hours to finish.
+Webcams are scrapped at the times specified under `Clouds/CloudSourceData.json`.
+Notice that the simple call to `CloudSource.wget_sources()` uses all of the default directories, so if you want to use your own directory structure please note the source code of `CloudSource.wget_sources()` and pass the correct arguments to function calls.

+To email clouds out, use the `main.py` script.
+Logs are again output to the `logs` directory.
+You should set up a cron job (or equivalent) to automate this, as well as prevent spam (by making the emails more consistent).

+---

 ## Collecting the clouds

 Under the `Clouds` directory you can find the scripts used to get images from webcams as well as the webcam information itself.